jschnab/milliped/README.md

 #### `download_manager`

-Milliped defines download manager objects in the module `download_managers.py`.
+Built-in download manager objects are defined in the module `download_managers.py`.

 A `download_manager` object controls everything that deals with download of web pages: